 The hike leads to a beautiful bowl with ponds, running water and towering rock walls.
 Several trail extensions are possible.

 Bonus # 11.
 Ribbon Falls

-Ribbon Falls is an 11 kilometre (6.9 mile), one-way, hike with modest elevation, from the Ribbon Creek parking area on trail between the narrow space separating Mount Kidd and Mount Bogart, to an excellent waterfall where lunch tastes better in fresh, ionized air near the roar of falling water.
+Ribbon Falls is an 11 kilometer (6.9 mile), one-way, hike with modest elevation, from the Ribbon Creek parking area.

-Carry layers and pack everything you may need to enjoy a great day.
+Carry layers and pack everything you may need to enjoy a spectacular day.